LaibaAh/DSA-CourseProject-Spring2021/README.md

 You can acsess the web application at: https://hu-edukaan.herokuapp.com/checkoutone

+The flask based codes were mostly edited from the official documentation: https://flask.palletsprojects.com/en/2.0.x/

 ## Data Structures and Algorithms Used:
 * The main Algoritm used in this project is Dijikstra's Algorithm to find the shortest path from HU-Dukaan to Your selected destination from the dropdown menu
 * Data Structures Used Are: